RightToPrivacy/crypto_homes/README.md

 # crypto_homes
-Made for Pinephone/Pinetab setups in mind (setup for single username (currently)): Convert current $HOME dir into encrypted sdcard with USB stick hardware key to unlock
+Made for adding/creating encrypted sdcard /home (luks) + turns usb stick into hardware key.

+With Pinephone/Pinetab setups in mind.

-### ALWAYS BACK UP FIRST IN CASE
+### ALWAYS BACK UP FIRST IN CASE - But if done right your original home will still exist on the internal storage and can easily be switched by commenting out fstab/crypttab

-Something in the works (but functional- still backup) currently found at: http://gg6zxtreajiijztyy5g6bt5o6l3qu32nrg7eulyemlhxwwl6enk6ghad.onion/RightToPrivacy/crypto_homes
+Something in the works (functional- still backup) currently found at: http://gg6zxtreajiijztyy5g6bt5o6l3qu32nrg7eulyemlhxwwl6enk6ghad.onion/RightToPrivacy/crypto_homes

 ### Will be uploading it here on Github (soon) once I finishing more testing/editing.